andrewgormley/educenter-hugo/exampleSite/content/english/rules/vcod/_index.md

 **1.7 – After the Match**

-1\.7.1 – Either clan can post the result of a match, unless the other has already done so.
+1\.7.1 – Either clan can post the result of a match, unless the other has already done so; a screenshot of the result is required for proof.

 1\.7.2 – Clans are expected to have proof of their match being played for 48 hours after the score has been confirmed.